Rhea0427/Crop-Defect-Detection-V2/README.md

 - Model training currently uses `EfficientNetB0` as a frozen base and trains a custom top layer.
 - The project saves both the full model and separate weights.
 - `main.py` will load an existing model if `models/best_model.keras` exists.

-## Project Documentation
-See `PROJECT_DOCUMENTATION.md` for a full project summary, architecture details, setup instructions, and next steps.